NYU-BFX/RNA-Seq_Standard/README.md

 	```
         head -1 meta_data/group_info.txt | cut -f2- | xargs -n1 code/Summarize params pipeline/summarize
 	```

-   c.
-The summary html report will be generated in the program directory and you need to unzip and open the html file for the report.
+3. The summary html report will be generated in the program directory and you need to unzip and open the html file for the report.